Boris-Barboris/dpeq/README.md

 you can modify behaviour purely from client code.

 ## Authrization mechanisms
-Only plaintext password supported currently.
-And it is not tested =).
+Trusted (trivial), password and md5 supported currently.

 ## Examples